Baby monster group

 B is one of the 26 sporadic groups and has the second highest order of these, with the highest order being that of the monster group.
 The double cover of the baby monster is the centralizer of an element of order 2 in the monster group.
-The outer automorphism group is trivial and the Schur multiplier has order 2.
+The outer automorphism group of B is trivial and the Schur multiplier of B has order 2.

 History

 The existence of this group was suggested by Bernd Fischer in unpublished work from the early 1970s during his investigation of {3,4}-transposition groups: groups generated by a class of transpositions such that the product of any two elements has order at most 4.
 He investigated its properties and computed its character table.
-The first construction of the baby monster was later realized as a permutation group on 13 571 955 000 points using a computer by Jeffrey Leon and Charles Sims.
+The first construction of the baby monster was later realized as a permutation group on 13,571,955,000 points using a computer by Jeffrey Leon and Charles Sims.
 Robert Griess later found a computer-free construction using the fact that its double cover is contained in the monster group.
 The name "baby monster" was suggested by John Horton Conway.